Safe Online Delivery!

 ✓ Latest Timetable* Information

-The Diploma of WHS will build on your existing experience in work health and safety, and teach you additional skills to manage WHS hazards and risks.
-You’ll learn to contribute to systematic management of WHS risks; develop, implement, and maintain WHS management systems, as well as helping to implement emergency procedures.
-Overall, you’ll learn skills to manage and investigate WHS hazards, risks, incidents, and tools to a high standard.
+The Diploma of WHS will build on your existing experience to develop skills so you can confidently manage work health and safety, and WHS hazards and risks.
+You’ll learn to contribute to the systematic management of WHS risks; develop, implement, and maintain WHS management systems, as well as helping to implement emergency procedures.
+Overall, you’ll learn management skills to manage and investigate WHS hazards, risks, incidents, and tools to a high standard.

-Where Can the Diploma of WHS Take Your Career?
+Where Can this Diploma WHS Take Your Career?

 This diploma OHS course is for those wanting to take their work health and safety skills, and/or career to the next level.
 It is a WHS diploma suitable for anyone looking to engage in careers such as: